Heinkel He 100: Projekt 1035 (initial development)

 The super-pursuit type was not a secret, but Ernst Heinkel preferred to work in private and publicly display his products only after they were developed sufficiently to make a stunning first impression.
 As an example of this, the mock-up for the extremely modern-looking He 100 was the subject of company Memo No.3657 on 31 January that stated: "The mock-up is to be completed by us ... as of the beginning of May ... and be ready to present to the RLM ... and prior to that no one at the RLM is to know of the existence of the mock-up."

-Walter Günter was killed in a car accident on 25 May 1937, and the design work was taken over by his twin brother Siegfried, who finished the final draft of the design later that year.
+Walter Günter was killed in a car accident on 25 May 1937, and design work was taken over by his twin brother Siegfried, who finished the final draft of the design later that year.
 Heinrich Hertel, a specialist in aircraft structures, also played a prominent role in the design.
 At the end of October the design was submitted to the RLM, complete with details on prototypes, delivery dates and prices for three aircraft delivered to the Rechlin test center.

-He 100 should have been designated He 113, but since the number "13" was unlucky, this had been dropped.
+The He 100 should have been designated He 113, but since the number "13" was unlucky, it was not used.
 It is reported that Ernst Heinkel lobbied for this "round" number in the hope that it would improve the design's chances for production.